purescript-contrib/purescript-aff/README.md

 This lets you write your whole program in `Aff`, and still call out to synchronous code.

-If your `Eff` code throws exceptions (`err :: Exception`), you can remove the exception label using `liftEff'`.
+If your `Eff` code throws exceptions (`exception :: EXCEPTION`), you can remove the exception label using `liftEff'`.
 Exceptions are part of `Aff`s built-in semantics, so they will always be caught and propagated anyway.

 ## Dealing with Failure